bhavin04890/rhdp-pxe/docs/source/cli-based-labs/autopilot-cli.rst

 ========================================
-Automated Volume Expansion using Portworx Autopilot
+Automated storage capacity management using Portworx Autopilot
 ========================================

 Portworx Autopilot is a rule-based engine that responds to changes from a monitoring source.
 Autopilot allows you to specify monitoring conditions along with actions it should take when those conditions occur.